kolodny/exercises/morse-code/README.md

 Let's create a morse code transmitter

-Create a function that gets injected: lightbulb toggler function, a timeout mechanism function, a string message, and a map of chars to dot-dashes and make magic happen, addionally it should run a callback when done
+Create a function that gets injected: a lightbulb toggler function, a timeout mechanism function, a string message, and a map of chars to dot-dashes and make magic happen, addionally it should run a callback when done

 The timeout mechanism is like setTimeout, the difference is that it takes a measurement of dots instead of ms so instead of `setTimeout(toggle, 150)` for dot you would do `options.timeouter(toggle, 1)` and for a dash you would do `options.timeouter(toggle, 3)`